phil616/BaseAny/README.md

-# BaseChinese
+# BaseAny

-A project to convert Chinese characters and binary data to and from each other.
+A project to convert any characters and binary data to and from each other. like base64

-In theory, this project can convert any character set into binary encoding, not limited to Chinese characters.
-Just replace bacl to achieve any encoding.

 ## Usage